 There are also lots of dog meet ups and walking groups that you can join.
 Check out meetup.com they have group listings all across Canada.
 At Rocky Mountain Dog we do group hikes and its a great way to get out and meet new hiking buddies.
 Check our Events page to see when the next meet up is.

 Bonding with your Dog

 Adventuring with your dog—whether through hiking, camping, backpacking, or swimming— is a mutual activity that you can enjoy together, building up a thriving and enduring bond.
 Taking your dog outside is great mental stimulation for them.
 Dogs are natural roamers and giving them an outlet that speaks to their nature makes for a happy stable dog.
-Walks with your dog also entail a lot of non verbal/physical communication which dogs greatly respond to and it helps give them a greater understanding of you.
+Walks with your dog also entails a lot of non verbal communication.
+Dogs greatly respond to physical communication and it helps give them a greater understanding of you.

 Getting outdoors and having social interactions with other dogs and people helps build your dogs confidence.
 This is important for your dogs social skills and you will see their personality shine when they are feeling confident.
 Hiking and doing activities with your dog are also fun and your dog thinks so to.
 Doing fun things together will only help to create a strong lasting bond between you.

 We hope you enjoyed this post.
 Rocky Mountain Dog was started due to a love of getting outdoors with our dogs.
 We want to encourage others to do so!
 We have a variety of Leashes, Collars and Harnesses to help you do just that.
 Check out our site www.rockymountaindog.ca for all your dog adventuring needs.